Birth of a New Day: Critical reception

 Upon release, Birth of a New Day was received positively by professional critics.
-The Rolling Stone magazine has reacted positively to the album, saying that the opening track is "a dreamy, gorgeous cascade of deep drone, cascading piano and distant sirens".
-Not Not Fun boss Britt Brown has described the album as "amazing cyberfuture ambient vaporwave" to the Vice magazine.
-When reviewing the best cassette releases of August 2015, Tristan Bath from The Quietus said that the album is one of the most powerful depictions of "ambient, rain soaked urban beauty" to have come out in years.
-Noting the Blade Runner inspiration and comparing the album to DJ Shadow's Endtroducing....., Bath has also praised the combination of Telepath's and HKE's musical styles, which was "perfect", arguing that the album offers "years of peaceful healing to everybody who gives it a listen".
+The Rolling Stone magazine reacted positively to the album, saying that the opening track is "a dreamy, gorgeous cascade of deep drone, cascading piano and distant sirens", while Adam Harper of The Fader noted it as some of the "best vaporwave", as it "offers a brilliant nocturnal chillout".
+Not Not Fun boss Britt Brown described the album as "amazing cyberfuture ambient vaporwave" to the Vice magazine.
+When reviewing the best cassette releases of August 2015, Tristan Bath from The Quietus said that the album is one of the most powerful ambient releases to have come out in years.
+Noting the Blade Runner inspiration and comparing the album to DJ Shadow's Endtroducing....., Bath also praised the combination of Telepath's and HKE's musical styles, which was "perfect", arguing that the album offers "years of peaceful healing to everybody who gives it a listen".

 Presenting mixed feelings about the album, the Resident Advisor contributor Andrew Ryce stated that while Birth of a New Day is among the most mature releases on Dream Catalogue, the release still is akin to most other vaporwave albums: "alternately brilliant and sloppy, emotionally resonant at one moment and hollow the next".
 He said that even though the album does not include any sample-based music, some of the tracks still sound like such.
 Ryce also affirmed the album still relies on vaporwave clichés such as purple neon and Asian language, which "makes it feel a bit run-of-the-mill".
 He felt what set Birth of a New Day apart from other vaporwave releases were its "vivid ambient landscapes".
-Comparing the album to William Basinski's The Disintegration Loops, Ryce also noted how most of the tracks are composed of one single tone each, looped for several minutes.
+Comparing the album to William Basinski's The Disintegration Loops, Ryce also noted how most of the tracks were composed of one single tone each, looped for several minutes.
 He concluded that the album is "a record with stunning highs and a fair few lows.
 If nothing else, it's proof that the spirit of vaporwave is alive and well."
+In 2018, he described the release again by highlighting its "gorgeous ambient" sound.